 First up: The Snowball Maker

-So, you know how your mitten soaks through after making too many snowballs?
+So, you know how mittens can soak through after making too many snowballs?
 And the problem with making snowballs that are too hard, and can whack someone in the head?
 This toy is a solution to these snowball follies!

 They are such a great deal and a ridiculously fun toy, that I’m making this the featured maker supply.
 You can see the last featured supply here.
 You can easily find these in toy stores, shops like Walmart, hardware stores, and grocery stores in snowy places.
-And they also sell them on Amazon for around $5.
+And they also sell them on Amazon for around $5-$10 (price fluctuates).

 Snow Block Mold